 Too Formal: “I’ve just noticed your interest in medical device CRM software.
 I thought you might want to read this report.”

-Too casual: “yo percy. take a look at this dope record on medical device CRM software application.”
+Too casual: “Yo Percy.
+Take a look at this dope report on medical device CRM software application.”

 Balanced: “Hey Percy, hope you’re doing well!
 Check out this awesome report on medical device CRM software.”

 A fantastic publication that covers this subject is called Getting Naked by Pat Lencioni.
 In this guide, the author presents a cutting-edge method to customer service that produces uncommon levels of trust and loyalty from customers.
 Lencioni tests service providers to be entirely transparent and vulnerable with leads to circumvent the three anxieties that undermine customer loyalty.
 Produced for internal or external experts, consultants or any individual long term-customers, Getting Naked offers practical, actionable tools in order to help visitors eliminate the three fears and gain a long-lasting competitive advantage.